azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

 ```

 Apart from creating the persistentContainer, Xcode will also create an empty data model file.
+The data model contains all the entities Core Data will use to persist information.
 The name of the file will be based on the Xcode project.
 This means for our app, the data model file will be called **BlogApp.xdatamodeld**.
 In the next section we will add entities to our Core Data model.

-> Core Data stores the object graph in SQLite database by default but it can be changed to use any other persistent medium.
+> Core Data stores the object graph in SQLite database by default, but it can be changed to use any other persistent medium.

 ### Adding Entities

 Entities define the data persisted to the database.
-Entities can be standalone or it can also have relationship with other entities.
-For now, we are going to only look at a single standalone entity.
+Entities can be standalone or it can have relationship with other entities.
+For now, we are going to look at a single standalone entity.

 Click on the **Add Entity** button to add an entity to the data model.
 Change the name of entity to **Post**.
 In the right pane you can add attributes/properties to an entity.

 ![Core Data Adding Entity](images/core-data-img-2.png)

-> You can also configure an attribute to make sure it is not optional or has a default value.
-In this app title, body and isPublished are non-optional.
+> You can also configure attributes to make sure they  are not optional or have a default value.
+In this app title, body and isPublished attributes are non-optional.
 Also, isPublished has a default value of true.

-Apart from adding attributes to an entity, also make sure that your class **Codegen** option is set to **Class Definition**.
-This means that Xcode will automatically create a class associated with your entity.
+Apart from adding attributes to an entity you also need to make sure that your class **Codegen** option is set to **Class Definition**.
+This means that Xcode will automatically create a class associated with your Core Data entity.

 > When you are using the code generation option then make sure that you do not modify the main implementation file for the entity class.
 The reason is that it will be overridden on the next code generation execution.
 If you want to add additional behavior to the entity class then consider writing an extension.